Scout24/pyspark-core-utils/README.md

 ## How to test
 To run the tests, first install Python 3.7 with Homebrew (`make install-python`), then run the tests with `make test`.
 If you're not using Homebrew you can override the `PYTHON` variable as such: `make test PYTHON=/path/to/python3`.

+## How to create a new release
+Merge the required changes to main.
+Then create a new release in github to be able to refer to it.
+The release version is referenced in the data-pipeline-template.

 ## How to contribute